Niallghus/WebScraperNba/README.md

 # WebScraperNba

-A console app webscraper that returns the 3 pointer average per 40 minutes for regular seasons for any player.
+A console app webscraper that returns the 3 pointer average per 40 minutes for regular seasons for any player in the NBA.

 ## Dependencies:
 * jsoup 1.14.2